LumiSpy/lumispy/doc/source/user_guide/signal_axis.rst

 either nm or µm.

-Accepted parameters are ``inplace=True/False`` (default is True), which determines whether a the current signal object is modified or a new one is created, and ``jacobian=True/False`` (default is True, see :ref:`jacobian-label`).
+Accepted parameters are ``inplace=True/False`` (default is True), which determines whether the current signal object is modified or a new one is created, and ``jacobian=True/False`` (default is True, see :ref:`jacobian-label`).